 End-to-End testing with Puppeteer and Jest

-Jest and Puppeteer are very popular Javascript frameworks used for End-to-End testing.
-What is it and what are the other known types of testing?
+Jest and Puppeteer are very popular Javascript frameworks for End-to-End testing.
+What is end-to-end testing, and what are the other types of testing?

-Testing is crucial part of every software development process.
-It can drastically reduce the cost of your project and can increase productivity of your team.
+Testing is a crucial part of every software development process.
+It can drastically reduce your project's cost and increase your team's productivity.
 There are basically three main types of tests:

-- Unit testing – With unit tests we are testing small isolated pieces of our code.
+- Unit testing – With unit tests, we test small isolated pieces of our code.

-- End-to-End (E2E) testing - Is defined as the testing of complete functionality of some application.
+- End-to-end (E2E) testing - This is defined as testing the complete functionality of some application.

-Throughout this tutorial we will be focusing on E2E testing as the title suggests.
-We will be writing our tests with two powerful tools, which are Jest and Pupeeteer:
+Throughout this tutorial, we will be focusing on E2E testing, as the title suggests.
+We will be writing our tests with two powerful tools, which are Jest and Puppeteer:

-- Jest: Is fully featured testing framework, which is developed by Facebook.
-It needs very little configuration and works basically out of the box.
+- Jest is a fully featured testing framework developed by Facebook.
+It requires very little configuration and works out of the box.

 - Puppeteer: A Node.js library created by Google, which provides a convenient API to control Headless Chrome.